 "Oh, Draco that's wonderful!"
 She reached her hand out the door so she could grasp his hand.
 He smiled down at her engagement ring.

 "I better get going before Ginny has my head.
 See you at two thirty, my love."

 "Yes, see you then."

-He watched her as she made her way towards him.
+He watched her as she made her way toward him.
 She was wearing a simple veil, so he could still see her smiling face.
 Her gown was strapless and had a green and maroon sash around the waist.
-Her bouquet was a mixture of the green and red roses.
+Her bouquet was a mixture of the green ivy and red roses.

-After vowels were said, McGonagall, who was proceeding over the ceremony, announced them man and wife.
+After vowels were shared, McGonagall, who was presiding over the ceremony, announced them wizard and wife.
 They then joined their friends and family in a feast that could rival those held at Hogwarts.